 Safety and Medical Cars

-Mercedes and Aston Martin are supplying this year’s safety and medical cars.
-The Mercedes AMG GT Black Series has a top speed of over 200 mph and has been used since 2018.
-The Aston Martin Vantage Safety Car and DBX Medical Car debuted in Bahrain in 2021.
+Mercedes and Aston Martin again supply this year’s safety and medical cars.
+The Mercedes AMG GT Black Series has a top speed of over 325km/hr and has been used since 2018.
 The Medical Car has the same type of engine as the Vantage, holds 3 medics, and is equipped for emergencies with a defibrillator, fire extinguishers, and a burn kit.

 Driver Suits and Gear